science & heritage workshop

 Parliamentary Links Day 2007

-At the 2007 Parliamentary (Science) Links Day.
+At the summer 2007 Parliamentary (Science) Links Day.
 (We all had fans.
 It was a low energy air-conditioning message, honest!)

 David Milliband

-David Milliband giving one of his last speeches as Secretary of State for the Environment at the 2007 Parliamentary (Science) Links Day.
+David Milliband giving one of his last speeches as Secretary of State for the Environment at the summer 2007 Parliamentary (Science) Links Day.
 The next day he was asked to take over a new Ministry by the new PM Gordon Brown.

 Climate Change: Biological and Human Aspects